0x10-z/python-dbuniverse-downloader/README.md

+Por supuesto, aquí está tu README actualizado:

+---

 # 🐉 python-dbuniverse-downloader

 ## 🌟 Overview

 A versatile PDF downloader for the beloved Dragon Ball comic hosted on [Dragon Ball Multiverse](http://dragonball-multiverse.com).
 A huge shoutout and gratitude to the creators and maintainers of the Dragon Ball Multiverse website for their exceptional work and content! 💖

+With the magic of GitHub Actions, every time this repo springs into action, the latest PDFs of all collections are magically conjured for your convenience! 🪄✨

 ## 🌈 Features: